jakewhitton/notes/notes/books/Fundamentals of Physics--Jearl Walker/22_Electric Fields/master.md

 - Interestingly, this is *exactly* how microwave ovens work
     * The microwave sets up an oscillating $\vec{E}$ field, and the molecules of water in the food try to align themselves
         + As the field is constantly changing, the water molecules accumulate rotational energy
-            - This is transfered to its surroundings as heat energy $\to$ hot pockets at 3:00AM
+            - This is transferred to its surroundings as heat energy $\to$ hot pockets at 3:00AM